 It helps you feel more confident and capable.
 And it saves you time, she said.
 A lot of it.
 In fact, “the average person wastes almost an hour a day searching for misplaced items like house keys, reading glasses and important pieces of paper.”

 But you might already know that.
-What you might be less familiar with is how to actually stay organized, especially if you’re pressed for time (like most of us are).
+What you might be less familiar with is how to actually

 Below you’ll find nine expert tips to help you start organizing your space and keep it organized.